jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

   In addition to the environment variables defined for each options, you can define the following environment variables to configure valet:
   - VALET_USER_DIRECTORY="my/path": set the path to the valet user directory (in which to find user commands).
-  - VALET_OPTIONS_INTERACTIVE_MODE="true": will enter interactive mode for command options (default is to only ask for arguments).
   - VALET_NO_COLOR="true": will disable the color output for logs and help.
   - VALET_COLOR_XXX="color": will set the colors for the logs and the help, XXX can be one of these: DEFAULT, TITLE, OPTION, ARGUMENT, COMMAND, DEBUG, INFO, WARNING, SUCCESS, ERROR, TIMESTAMP, HIGHLIGHT.